jillsuarez/career-pilot-ai/README.md

 # Career Pilot AI

 Career Pilot AI is a CSC325 capstone project developed by Team 01.
-The application is a full-stack desktop system designed to help students and job seekers organize the job application process.
-Users will be able to manage resume information, track job applications, generate tailored resume and cover letter drafts, and access interview preparation tools.
+It is a full-stack Java desktop application that helps users create a resume profile, generate tailored resumes and cover letters with Gemini AI, and save generated documents for later viewing.

 ## Project Overview

-Career Pilot AI is intended to reduce the time and effort involved in applying to multiple jobs by centralizing the application workflow into one organized desktop application.
-The system will allow users to store resume details, enter job descriptions, track application statuses, and generate job-specific application materials.
+Career Pilot AI simplifies the process of preparing job application materials.
+Users can log in, maintain resume information, enter job details, generate tailored application documents, edit the generated output, and save completed documents.

+The final project prioritizes a polished and functional minimum viable product rather than a larger set of partially completed features.

-## Current MVP Status
+## Final MVP Status

-Implemented now:
+The following features are implemented and working:

 - JavaFX desktop frontend
-- Spring Boot backend
+- Spring Boot REST API backend
+- Login screen and application navigation
+- Resume profile creation and storage
+- Resume profile retrieval
+- Job description and job information input
+- Gemini AI resume generation
+- Gemini AI cover letter generation
+- Editable generated output
+- Generated document storage
+- Saved document retrieval and display
-- Firebase Cloud Firestore persistence
+- Firebase Cloud Firestore integration
 - Firestore Emulator support for local development
+- CSS-styled JavaFX interface
+- User-friendly dashboard based on the final MVP

+## Core Features

+### Login

+Users enter the application through the login screen.

+### Resume Profile

+Users can create and save profile information used when generating application materials.

+### AI Document Generation

+Users can enter company information, a job title, and a job description to generate:

+- A tailored resume
-- Gemini AI resume and cover letter generation
+- A tailored cover letter

+Generated content can be reviewed and edited before saving.

+### Saved Documents

+Generated resumes and cover letters can be saved to Firestore and viewed from the Saved Documents screen.

+## Final MVP Scope

+The submitted MVP includes:

+1. Login
-- Resume profile builder
+2. Resume profile management
-- Job description input
+3. Resume generation
+4. Cover letter generation
-- Editable generated output
+5. Editable generated output
-- Saved generated documents

-Later phases:

-- Login/register
+6. Saved document storage
+7. Saved document retrieval
+8. Spring Boot backend integration
+9. Firestore persistence
+10. Gemini API integration

+The following proposed features were intentionally removed from the final MVP:

 - Application tracker
-- Mock interview practice
+- Interview preparation module
+- Dashboard analytics
+- Multiple resume versions
+- Full multi-user account support
 - PDF or DOCX export

-## Core Features

-- User account/profile management
-- Resume profile storage
-- Job application tracker
-- Application status updates
-- Tailored resume draft generation
-- Cover letter draft generation
-- Interview question generation
-- Saved generated documents
-- JavaFX desktop user interface with CSS styling
+These features were excluded so the team could prioritize stability, integration, testing, and polish.

 ## Technology Stack